rohitk0705/VehicleRental/README.md

 java -jar VehicleRental.jar
 ```

+### Option 3: Run as Web Application

+You can run the application as a local web server and access it via your browser.

+1. Run the server:
+    ```bash
+    java -cp VehicleRental.jar VehicleRental.WebServer
+    ```
+    (Or simply double-click `run_server.bat`)

+2. Open your browser and visit: [http://localhost:8080](http://localhost:8080)

 ## Project Structure

 - `VehicleRental/` - Package containing source code.
+- `docs/` - HTML/CSS/JS files for the web interface.
 - `fleet.txt` - Database file for storing vehicle records.
 - `Report.tex` - Project report in LaTeX format.